pliu/k8soperators/README.md

 When initially developing a controller, running the operator locally allows for rapid iteration (this runs the current code and displays the log messages).
-While running locally, any endpoints exposed by the operator (e.g. the metrics endpoint) are accessible on localhost.
+While running locally, any endpoints exposed by the operator (e.g., the metrics endpoint) are accessible on localhost.
 As the functionality sets, it should be codified in unit and integration tests that can be run on subsequent code changes to ensure that the desired behavior was not altered.
 Finally, the operator can be applied to the cluster as it